 Online fax services are better than traditional faxing in every way.
 By digitizing the process, you can send or receive faxes from your phone and retrieve an old fax with a simple file search.

-Here are the best online fax services—many of which you can try for free.
+Here are the best online fax services—many of which you can start using for free.

 The 11 Best Online Fax Services Reviews